Interface IStructuredBpmnModelPart

 public interface IStructuredBpmnModelPart extends IWorkflowBpmnAlignmentItem<Object,IStructuredBpmnModelPart>

 Represents a part of a BPMN model for a workflow node or trigger.
 The workflow is based on the concept of structured programming, which does not allow arbitrary jumps in the control flow.
-A structured BPMN model part consists of many BPMNflow elements
+A structured BPMN model part consists of many BPMNflow elements, with the following restrictions:- There is only one point of entry where the sequence flow enters the part.
+We call this the in port or incoming interface.

 - The structured model part then routes the sequence flow through its internal structure, which behaves like a black box.